Colour Stabilizing First Coat, Pro Seal 770

 - Coverage rate is 3 – 5 sq m per litre

-- Using a leaf blower, blow out any puddling or pooling in uneven sections of the concrete and/or broom the surface lightly depending on the type and density of the surface
+- Using a leaf blower or medium bristle broom, blow out any puddling or pooling in uneven sections of the concrete and/or broom the surface lightly depending on the type and density of the surface

 - Allow to cure over-night